Josemedvel/docs.scala-lang/_overviews/scala3-book/scala-features.md

 - [Scalatra](https://scalatra.org) is a tiny, high-performance, async web framework, inspired by Sinatra
 - [Finatra](https://twitter.github.io/finatra) is Scala services built for X
 - [Scala.js](https://www.scala-js.org) is a strongly-typed replacement for JavaScript that provides a safer way to build robust front-end web applications
-- [ScalaJs-React](https://github.com/japgolly/scalajs-react) lifts Facebook’s React library into Scala.js, and endeavours to make it as type-safe and Scala-friendly as possible
+- [ScalaJs-React](https://github.com/japgolly/scalajs-react) lifts Meta’s React library into Scala.js, and endeavours to make it as type-safe and Scala-friendly as possible

 HTTP(S) libraries: